bayoen/bayoen.github.io/star/en/download.md

 </p>

 1. Latest: You can get the latest version of **bayoen-star**.
 2. Releases: It's a list of all **bayoen-star** releases.
-Take any version you want!
+If you want previous version, see here!
 3. Source Code: **bayoen-star** is open-sourced project.
 If you need the code, feel free to download it and please commit any contributions!

 <p align="center">